owenmoogk/ball-balancer/README.md

-This is the 380 Project
+MTE 380 Project

-pee pee poo poo
+Making a ping pong ball balancer on a Stewart Platform